erkaiyublog/erkaiyublog.github.io/_drafts/2023-02-09-review-of-vm-escape-qemu-case-study.md

 	7ffded968000-7ffded96a000 r-xp 00000000 00:00 0         [vdso]
 	7ffded96a000-7ffded96c000 r--p 00000000 00:00 0         [vvar]
 	ffffffffff600000-ffffffffff601000 r-xp 00000000 00:00 0 [vsyscall]
+### Address Translation
+There are two layers of translation in QEMU (can be seen in the graph above):
+1. guest virtual <-> guest physical
+2. guest physical <-> QEMU virtual
+Their exploit involves with guest virtual <-> guest physical when configuring network cards' Tx/Rx buffers (network card needs DMA).
+On the guest physical <-> QEMU virtual level, their exploit **inject payload and get its precise address** in QEMU's virtual address space.

 ## Sources
 * http://www.phrack.org/issues/70/5.html#article